Sagouma-Sofiane/Sagouma-Sofiane/README.md

 - 🌍 I am deeply curious to explore the universe around us through numerical simulation and machine learning.
 I firmly believe that mathematics and computer technologies will shape the world of tomorrow.

-- 🌐 I enjoy connecting seemingly unrelated ideas, e.g. temperature and pollen grains, elevators and space curvature.
+- 🌐 My ambition is to become a researcher and contribute to the advancement of science by exploring areas where mathematics, computer science, physics, and biology intersect.

 - 🧐 I like having time to think my ideas through carefully, challenging common sense as well as my own assumptions.